MarcnKov/FSOC/README.md

 * Implement more advanced modulation schemes (e.g., Pulse Position Modulation).
 * Investigate the use of lasers for higher data rates and longer distances.
 * Explore the integration of FSO with other wireless technologies.
+* **Error Detection/Correction:** Implementation of error detection and correction techniques to ensure reliable data transmission.

 **Contributions:**